Rozaria Memorial Trust Mega Nhanga

-Mega Nhanga and Girls Soccer Tournament is a brain child of Rozaria Memorial Trust and African Union Goodwill Ambassador on Ending Child Marriage, Nyaradzayi Gumbonzvanda.
-The event is meant to address issues around access to equal opportunities, breaking gender stereotypes and ending child marriages.
-Rozaria Memorial Trust and African Union Goodwill Ambassador on Ending Child Marriage and partners will be hosting a series of activities in commemoration of the Day of the African Child (DAC).
-The theme of the Day of the African Child (DAC) 2022 is "Eliminating Harmful Practices Affecting Children: Progress on Policy and Practice since 2013", as adopted in accordance with Articles 32 and 33 of the African Charter on the Rights and Welfare of the Child (the Charter/ACRWC).
+Mega Nhanga and Girls Soccer Tournament is a brain child of Rozaria Memorial Trust founder and former African Union Goodwill Ambassador on Ending Child Marriage, Nyaradzayi Gumbonzvanda.
+The event is held every two years and is meant to address issues around access to equal opportunities, breaking gender stereotypes and ending child marriages.
+Rozaria Memorial Trust, and former African Union Goodwill Ambassador on Ending Child Marriage, and their partner hosted a series of activities in their last edition in 2022 as they held it on commemoration of the Day of the African Child (DAC).
+The theme of the Day of the African Child (DAC) 2022 was "Eliminating Harmful Practices Affecting Children: Progress on Policy and Practice since 2013", as adopted in accordance with Articles 32 and 33 of the African Charter on the Rights and Welfare of the Child (the Charter/ACRWC).

 Background and Context